zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/identity/identity-architecture.md

 # CoffeeShop.Identity - Authentication and Authorization Architecture

-This application is responsible to all users and applications authentication, authorization and identification.
+This application is responsible for all user and application authentication, authorization, and identification.

 ## C4 Model - Container Diagram